-As the main bank for Japan's agricultural industry, the JA Bank, together with JA, Shinnoren and the Norinchukin Bank, is working to provide an improved level of financial services to the agricultural industry.
+As the main bank for Japan's agricultural industry, the JA Bank, together with JA, Shinnoren and the Norinchukin Bank, is making a concerted effort to enhance financial services to the agricultural industry.

-Specifically, JA, Shinnoren, and the Norinchukin Bank has proactively visited customers on a Groupwide basis in order to properly respond to the financial needs of farmers in local farming communities.
-It has also conducted financial consultations and made proposals including financing of various agricultural equipment, agricultural loans for working capital and providing capital for farming corporations.
-We have also set up and reinforced the Prefectural and Local Agricultural Financial Center, which trains the JA staff in charge of agricultural loans and provides support for their customer visits.
+Specifically, JA, Shinnoren, and the Norinchukin Bank have proactively visited customers on a Group-wide basis in order to more properly respond to the financial needs of farmers in local farming communities.
+It has also taken a wide range of initiatives, such as providing agricultural loans and consultations, as well as capital for farming corporations, holding business meetings in preparation for the sixth industrialization, and business matching services.
+Also, we established and reinforced the Prefectural and Local Agricultural Financial Center, which trains the JA staff who engage in agricultural loan services and provides support for their customer visits.

-In addition, in fiscal 2010, we established the JA Bank Business to Encourage Employment in Agriculture as a business within the JA Bank Agri-Support Business.
-This business provides financial aid to core farmers who train new applicants (trainees) for employment in agriculture.
+In addition, in fiscal 2010, JA launched a project to support workers who are entering the agricultural industry as part of the JA Bank Agri-Support Business.
+This project provides financial aid to core farmers who train new applicants (trainees) who wish to work in the agricultural industry.